Etude 6: Whisper Tones

 Whispering the Flute

-When producing a whisper tone we have to support it by shaping the mouth cavity by means of vocalization.
-Similar like we have seen with the harmonic, and with the bamboo tone, the higher whisper tones require a smaller mouth cavity (like the vocalization of [ee] in ‘cheese’), while lower whisper tones require a bigger mouth cavity (like the vocalization of [o] in ‘york’).
+When producing a whisper tone we have to support it by shaping the mouth cavity by means of vocalisation.
+Similar like we have seen with the harmonic, and with the bamboo tone, the higher whisper tones require a smaller mouth cavity (like the vocalisation of [ee] in ‘cheese’), while lower whisper tones require a bigger mouth cavity (like the vocalization of [o] in ‘york’).

 Playing your first Whisper Tone